-One of the most important features in the digital camera for architectural photography is the size of the chip.
-The camera with the largest chip–or at least a full sized 1:1 ratio to the lens–is imperative.
-Wide-angle lenses are always required, and one cannot afford the loss of image space when using a camera with a lens factor of anything less than 1:1, which allows for the full use of wide-angle capabilities.
+One of the most important camera features for architectural photography is the size of the sensor.
+The camera with the largest sensor–or at least a full sized 1:1 ratio to the lens–is imperative.
+Wide-angle lenses are always required.
+One cannot afford the loss of image space when using a camera with a lens factor of anything less than 1:1, which allows for the full use of wide-angle capabilities.

-It is possible to use older Nikor PC lenses with an adapter to fit your camera.
+It’s possible to use older Nikor PC lenses with an adapter to fit your camera.
 My 35 and 28 PC lenses are the old Nikor lenses (over 30 years old) and they work just fine on my Canon.
-There is a variation in contrast due to the lack of modern day lens coating techniques, but it is nothing that minimal Photoshop adjustments can’t handle.
+There is a variation in contrast due to the lack of modern-day lens coating techniques, but it’s nothing that minimal Photoshop adjustments can’t handle.

-I always use a heavy tripod and a cable release on the camera and lock the mirror in the “up” position to minimize vibration.
+I always use a heavy tripod and a cable release and lock the mirror in the “up” position to minimize vibration.
 A tripod head that has flat surfaces on the sides is also very helpful for leveling if the tripod head doesn’t have levels built in.

 Although these tools are essential for architectural and interior photography, the most important tool of all is an understanding of what makes a good architectural and interior photograph.
 One must understand and be sensitive to what the architect, builder, or interior designer is conveying in his or her design, and then present that design in the strongest possible way.
 As professional commercial architectural photographers, it is our job to sell our clients’ products.

 About the Author